kindsoldier/maacom/README.md

-Maacom - Web mail account manager
+==Maacom - Web mail account manager

 I wrote this application for using into small-middle corporation.
 I wanted to write a simple classic object-oriented web application, that can be used as a training application.